|Course Length:||6 Years Full-Time|

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

-Subject to eligibility, UK students joining this MBChB degree with Foundation Year can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+Subject to eligibility, UK students joining this Medicine degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see www.edgehill.ac.uk/eufinance for further details.